sprekelerlab/video-frame-annotator/README.md

 - **Resume support** - continue interrupted sessions
 - **Progress tracking** - see how many videos remain
 - **Summary visualizations** - generate frame montages (grouped by source folder structure)

+## Use Cases

+This tool can be used for any task requiring frame-level annotation of videos.
+Common examples include:

+- **Threat detection**: Mark the first frame where an animal shows a fear response
+- **Behavior onset**: Identify when a specific behavior begins
+- **Event marking**: Mark frames where specific events occur (e.g., stimulus presentation, response initiation)
+- **Quality control**: Flag frames with artifacts or specific characteristics

 ## Installation